RoxanneWAAANG/AI-Pipeline/README.md

-# Week 2 -- AI Pipeline Orchestration
+# Project 2 -- AI Pipeline Orchestration

 A serverless AI pipeline built on AWS that orchestrates conversational AI workflows using Step Functions, Lambda, and comprehensive monitoring.